 Funeral Tributes

 Paying tribute to a loved one who died is a common tradition at funerals and memorial services.
 Tributes speak to life the deceased person led, as well as the relationship you had with him or her.
 A funeral accolade is as simple as a meaningful card or poem or as elaborate as a resolution.
-Because your funeral tribute will create a lasting memory for the surviving family members and friends, make sure you pay careful attention to all the details involved.
+Because a funeral tribute will create a lasting memory for the surviving family members and friends, make sure you pay careful attention to all the details involved.
+You can even search the internet for funeral tribute samples.

 Types of Funeral Tributes